 Once granted access to the OASIS Pre-Matriculation Checklist, students must complete the following additional items within OASIS prior to matriculation:

-* if you have ever been issued a M#/user
+- that if you were ever issued a M#/user

 public errors when your name is announced during ceremonies at the

 Larner College of Medicine, beginning with the White Coat Celebration,